 Primary Care Expert Series 2026

-Our 3rd annual flagship, specialist-led series designed to strengthen real-world primary care decision-making for nurse practitioners.
+Our 3rd annual flagship, specialist-led program designed to strengthen real-world primary care decision-making across high-impact and nuanced topics.

 Spring and Fall 2026 (April–May, September–October)

-Trusted by clinicians across Canada 🇨🇦 and the United States 🇺🇸 • Earn 18 ANCC contact hours
+Trusted across Canada 🇨🇦 and the United States 🇺🇸 • Earn 21 ANCC contact hours

 NP Circle is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.